erik1066/fedora-setup-guide/README.md

 The terminal output should display `Fedora release 43 (Forty Three)`.

+Stop if you get something other than Fedora 43.
+In that case, this guide may be out-of-date and providing inaccurate information for the version you're using.

 ## Update the OS and install common tools

-The first thing you should do is update Fedora:
+Update Fedora:

 ```bash
 sudo dnf upgrade
 ```

-Reboot the system.
+Reboot the system once that completes.

-Upon logging in again, check for device firmware updates and install those updates by running the following commands:
+Check for device firmware updates and install those updates by running the following commands:

 ```bash
 fwupdmgr refresh --force